 Posted: Monday, August 20, 2018

 If you've read our Top 10 Draft Tips, you'll know that we recommend having a healthy mix of safe and sexy to your roster.
-Here are five of the safest fantasy picks you can make on draft day.
+Here are five of the riskiest fantasy picks you can make on draft day but may still payoff.

 Be the first to comment on this post

 You must be signed in to post your comments